 Moreover, a house that has a below-market asking price often attracts multiple offers from different buyers, which can lead to a bidding war between potential buyers.

 Short sale properties are usually sold as is, which means that the seller and lender won’t make any repairs to the home, even if an inspection indicates major problems.
 Additionally, the general condition of the property might be poor as sellers might not be especially motivated or financially able to provide upkeep before selling.

 With all these downsides, why would anyone want to do a short sale?
 If both buyer and seller are able to be patient through the process and negotiate as favorable terms as possible, then a short sale can work out in the best interests of all parties.

 In the best case scenario, the buyer gets a great home for a very reasonable price and the seller is released from making unaffordable mortgage payments, prevents a foreclosure, and hopefully avoids a deficiency judgment as well.

 To get help working out a short sale with your lender—or if you have questions about buying a home in a short sale—consider talking to a lawyer.

-If you’re facing a foreclosure, a lawyer can represent you in negotiating a short sale with the lender, as well as provide advice about other ways to avoid foreclosure, like a deed in lieu of foreclosure.
+If you’re facing a foreclosure, a lawyer can represent you in negotiating a short sale with the lender, as well as provide advice about other ways to avoid foreclosure.
 Even if you decide not to hire an attorney to represent you throughout the short sale, you might want to consider scheduling a consultation with a qualified attorney who can answer any legal questions that you have about the transaction.
 A HUD-approved housing counselor is also a good resource if you want to learn about different ways to avoid a foreclosure.